Where to Go?

 Japan in Fourteen Days:

-With 14 days, you could start by eating and drinking your way through the country on a 10-day guided tour that leads you through the culture and history of Japan.
+With 14 days, you can start by eating and drinking your way through the country on a 10-day guided tour.
 House-brewed saké, fresh sushi, and multi-course kaiseki feasts will all be on the menu.
+Then, head to Honshu

 Day 1: Arrive in Tokyo.